An improved lower bound for star-shaped Kakeya sets: Generalizing Cunningham's Lower Bound

 \section{Generalizing Cunningham's Lower Bound}

-In this section, we present an extension of Cunningham's method for bounding the area of star-shaped Kakeya sets.
-The extension is by introducing a bi-parametrized lower bound that depends on the measure of the direction set \( A \subset [0, \pi) \) and the cutoff radius \( r \).
+In this section, we extend Cunningham's method for bounding the area of star-shaped Kakeya sets by establishing a bi-parametrized lower bound that depends on the direction set \( A \subset [0, \pi) \) and the cutoff radius \( r \).
 Specifically, we prove the following:

-\begin{theorem} Let $r\geq0.15$ and let $A\subset[0, \pi).$ Then we have
+\begin{theorem} Let $r\in[0.15,0.5]$ and let $A\subset[0, \pi).$ Then we have

 where $f(r) := \frac{1}{2}r(2r-1)^2$. \end{theorem}